isomerpages/moe-mtls-cms/index.md

       description: Watch the Opening Ceremony here!
       button: Watch here
       url: /opening-ceremony
   - infopic:
-      title: Sharing Sessions
-      subtitle: For educators and parents
-      description: Join our speakers as they share strategies and resources to help make the teaching and learning of our Mother Tongue Languages joyful for our children!
-      button: Watch here
-      url: /english-session
-      alt: Image alt text
-      image: /images/Mascot_Banners_600x300px_1.jpg
-  - infopic:
       title: " Engagement Sessions"
       subtitle: for children